Mathias Pogba: International career

 Pogba made his debut for Guinea in an international friendly against Senegal in Paris on 5 February 2013.
 He came off the bench to play alongside twin brother Florentin Pogba for the final 30 minutes of Guinea's 1–1 draw.

 Personal life

 Pogba has two brothers who are also professional footballers.
-His twin brother, Florentin, plays for Indian side ATK Mohun Bagan and his younger brother, Paul, plays for Italian side Juventus and the France national football team.
+His twin brother, Florentin, plays for Belgian side R.E.
+Virton.
+His younger brother, Paul has played for the France national team.

 The Pogba brothers grew up in Paris.
 Mathias and Paul lived together while playing for Wrexham and Manchester United respectively.
 Mathias was at the Stade de France watching his brother Paul play an international friendly against Germany when the Paris attacks occurred on 13 November 2015.

-In 2022 Mathias was charged and detained over an alleged plot to extort money from his brother, Paul, the France and Juventus midfielder.
-Paul filed a complaint with Turin prosecutors on 16 July claiming he was the target of a €13 million (£11.29 million) blackmail plot.
+In 2022, he was charged and detained over an alleged plot to extort money from his brother Paul, the France and Juventus midfielder.
+Paul filed a complaint with Turin prosecutors on 16 July 2022 claiming he was the target of a €13 million (£11.29 million) blackmail plot.
+Mathias Pogba was detained in September 2022 in connection with the case before being released under judicial review on 23 December 2022.
+In June 2024, French prosecutors called for Pogba and fellow defendants to face trial on kidnap charges.
+In December 2024, Mathias Pogba was sentenced to three years in prison, with two years suspended, for the attempted extortion; he will serve a one-year sentence with an electronic bracelet rather than in prison.
+He was also fined €20,000.
+Five other defendants received sentences of up to eight years.